Russell-Lainez/osTicket/README.md

 </p>

 <h1>Resolving Help Desk Tickets through osTicket</h1>
 In this demonstration, I will show how I used osTicket to address and solve imaginary help desk tickets.
-I will walkthrough how I launched the osTicket program, how I configured osTicket to properly work tickets, and how I resolved incoming tickets.
+I will walk through how I launched the osTicket program, how I configured osTicket to properly manage tickets, and how I resolved incoming tickets.

 <h2>Environments, Applications, and Services Used </h2>